Independent Policy Gradient for Large-Scale Markov Potential Games: Sharper Rates, Function Approximation, and Game-Agnostic Convergence: Independent Policy Gradient Methods

 \end{theorem}

 Depending on the stepsize $\eta$, \pref{thm: convergence PMA} provides two rates for the average Nash regret: $T^{-{1}/{4}}$ and $T^{-{1}/{2}}$.
-The technicalities behind these choices will be explained later and, to obtain an $\epsilon$ Nash equilibrium, our two bounds suggest respective iteration complexities,
+The technicalities behind these choices will be explained later and, to obtain an $\epsilon$-Nash equilibrium, our two bounds suggest respective iteration complexities,

-Compared with the iteration complexity guarantees in \citet{leonardos2021global,zhang2021gradient}, our bounds in \pref{thm: convergence PMA} remove the explicit dependence on the state-space size $|\calS|$.
-This makes~\pref{alg: PMA} suitable for sample-based scenario with function approximation (see see~\pref{sec: function approximation}) and it offers advantages for systems with large number of states.
-With polynomial dependence on the number of players $N$ instead of exponential,~\pref{alg: PMA} overcomes shortcomings encountered in~\citep{jin2021v,song2021can}.
-We also note that our iteration complexity either improves or becomes slightly worse in terms of its dependence on problem parameters $(\gamma,A,N,\kappa_\rho,\Phi^{\max})$.
+Compared with the iteration complexity guarantees in \citet{leonardos2021global,zhang2021gradient}, our bounds in \pref{thm: convergence PMA} improve the dependence on the distribution mismatch coefficient $\kappa_\rho$ and the state space size $S$.
+Since our minimax distribution mismatch coefficient $\tilde{\kappa}_\rho $ satisfies

-The bound on the distribution mismatch coefficient $\kappa_\rho$ can be obtained by devising an initial state distribution without introducing constraints on the MDP dynamics.
-For example, in MPGs with agent-independent transitions (in which every state is a potential game and transitions do not depend on actions \citep{leonardos2021global}), if we select $\rho$ to be the stationary state distribution $d_\rho^\pi$ then $\kappa_\rho = 1$ irrespective of the size of the state space $\calS$.
-Moreover, the dependence on $\kappa_\rho$ in the first-order policy gradient methods is unavoidable even for the single-player MDP~\citep{agarwal2021theory}.
+our $\tilde{\kappa}_\rho$-dependence or $\min(\kappa_\rho,S)$-dependence are less restrictive than the explicit $S$-dependence in \citet{leonardos2021global,zhang2021gradient}.
+Importantly, this permits our bounds to work for systems with large number of states, and makes~\pref{alg: PMA} suitable for sample-based scenario with function approximation (see~\pref{sec: function approximation}).
+With polynomial dependence on the number of players $N$ instead of exponential,~\pref{alg: PMA} overcomes the \emph{curse of multiagents}~\cite{jin2021v,song2021can}.
+In terms of problem parameters $(\gamma,A,N,C_\Phi)$, our iteration complexity either improves or becomes slightly worse. \begin{remark}[Infinite state space] When the state space is infinite, explicit $S$-dependence disappears in our iteration complexities.
+Implicit $S$-dependence only exists in the distribution mismatch coefficient $\kappa_\rho$ or $\tilde{\kappa}_\rho$.
+However, it is easy to bound $\kappa_\rho$ by devising an initial state distribution without introducing constraints on the MDP dynamics.
+For instance, in MPGs with agent-independent transitions (in which every state is a potential game and transitions do not depend on actions~\citep{leonardos2021global}), if we select $\rho$ to be the stationary state distribution $d_\rho^\pi$ then $\kappa_\rho = 1$ regardless of the state-space size $S$. \end{remark}